 Soar in the Clouds With a Hang Gliding Tour

-Matildas Under The Pines.
-Come after dinner (try Colletta’s or El Felix at Avalon) or bring a picnic spread (including wine!)
+Bring a picnic spread (including wine!) while you listen at Matildas.
 You might also want to bring your own lawn chairs, though there is seating for those who get there early.
 Dogs on a leash are also welcome.
 Here are more Alpharetta ideas.

 Grocery on Home.
 I hesitate to even add this.
 In fact, I was writing an AJC article about Date Nights and decided to leave them off.
 Why??
 Because it is a freakin’ fabulous music venue that primarily rocks because of the intimacy of the space and the lack of mainstream promotion diluting the product.
 I don't want to share my favorite spot!